pravj/blog-repo/content/blog/on-effective-reviews-that-improve-quality-of-work.md

 * Instead of asking this as a leading question, you can start with:
   * How can we make it even better?

-### Question-2: What areas did you completely ignore while working on it?
+### Question-2: What areas did you ignore while working on it?

 * It's aimed to understand the areas of the problem statement that weren't addressed and can attack us going forward.
 * Instead of asking this as a leading question, you can start with: